-11. Rotate pin stop (C) from lowered position (see inset), and disengage pin (B) from feeder house using handle (A).
+11. Rotate pin stop (C) from the lowered position (see inset), and disengage pin (B) from the feeder house using handle (A).

-- 12. Start combine and lower header to ground until feeder house posts (A) disengage from header. - 13.
-Slowly back combine away from header.
+- 12. Start the combine and lower the header to the ground until feeder house posts (A) disengage from the header. - 13.
+Slowly back the combine away from the header.